 The next stage is adding notes to each bullet point.
 This doesn’t need to be polished prose at this stage, just add words and ideas that contribute to the logical progression.
 These notes will be refined and added throughout the process as you edit.

-Peterson says a stock introduction and conclusion can be useful tools for ensuring the logic works, but they should not be included in the final piece.
+A stock introduction and conclusion can be useful tools for ensuring the logic works, but they should not be included in the final piece.
 Respectively, they should answer the questions "what is/was the purpose of this writing?" and "how will/did it proceed?".

 How To Construct Your Thought Leadership Article